 Click Automatic Restore.
 The Recreate the entire folder structure check box is selected by default.
 Clear this check box if you do not want to recreate the VFS folder structure.

-After the Server is restored, restart EFT Server and log in to the Administrator interface.
+After the Server is restored, restart EFT and log in to the administration interface.
 A log appears describing the restore process, including file names and paths, and contains any errors encountered during restore.

-Click Manual Restore, then click Next.
+Click Manual Restore, and then click Next.
 The Sites to Restore page appears.

-If EFT Server cannot connect to the Site's authentication provider, an error message appears.
+If EFT cannot connect to the Site's authentication provider, an error message appears.